 - The IRA Board will meet to discuss the Exemplary Performance Round II requests, and will vote on them at a subsequent meeting.

-- IRA Program Review meetings will take place.
+- Three-Year Program Review meetings will take place.
 The Dean or their representative should be present.

-- The call for Exemplary Performance Round III requests (final round) will go out, as well as the call for Work Study requests for the following fall semester, both due April 30.
+- The call for Exemplary Performance Round III requests (final round) will go out, due April 30.

 - The IRA Board will begin Baseline allocation discussions this month, and vote on them prior to the end of the semester.